Capacity Bounds and Low-Complexity Constellation Shaping under Mixed Gaussian-Impulsive Noise: Capacity Bounds

-$\textbf{Remarks}$: According to the theorem \ref{proposition_upper_1}, the choice of $p$ is also related to the tightness of the capacity upper bounds.
-However, the expression with respect to $p$ is very complicated and the numerical method needs to be applied to determine the optimal $p$, which is time-consuming.
-Therefore, we do not consider its optimization and the influence of different $p$ on the bounds will be demonstrated by experimental results.
+$\textbf{Remarks}$: According to Theorem \ref{theorem_1}, the parameter $p$ also affects the tightness of the capacity bounds.
+However, the expression for the optimal $p$ is complex and requires time-consuming numerical optimization.
+Therefore, we do not optimize over $p$, and the influence of different $p$ values on the bounds is beyond the scope of this paper.